WalmartSolutions/November-3.03/README.md

 **Trillium INC: https://discord.gg/vzXzFpv2gk**

 # Why?
-Our beloved friend ube (:heart:) gave us the jar and we decided to be a little silly. <br>
+Our beloved friend styx (:heart:) gave us the jar and we decided to be a little silly. <br>
-So basically rest in p1ss to whoever made this a$$ and please get better protection. <br>
+So basically rest in p1ss to whoever made this a$$ and please get better prot. <br>
 Was really easy to cwack as the original gangstas who made this cheat used Sb27 and some public native transpiler :skull:

 # How To Use